CFM Monitoring between CE and PE Devices

 4 |

-Length specified by the Length field.
-Optional.
-Not present if the Type field is 0 or if the Length field is 0. |
+This field's length is specified by the Length field.
+It is optional and will not be present if the Type field is 0 or if the Length field is 0. |

 Various TLVs for CFM PDUs

 Table 2 shows a set of TLVs defined by IEEE 802.1ag for various CFM PDU types.
-Each TLV can be identified by the unique value assigned to its type field.
-Some type field values are reserved.
+Each TLV can be identified by the unique value assigned to its Type field.
+Some Type field values are reserved.

 TLV or Organization |